isitsamgallon/Ashen-Campaign/content/Named Characters & Beasts/Important Characters/Obeus Yelris.md

 The Current Emperor of [[Ehobel]].
-She is described in books as very kind and understanding ruler and has "grand military plans".
+She is described in books as a very kind and understanding ruler and has "grand military plans".
 In reality, She doesn't leave the palace enough to understand the situation of her lands, let alone what i happening with her people.

 One of the reasons why she is unable to leave the palace is because of her weal constitution due to her being a half elf.
 It is revealed that she is the daughter of [[Ashira Yelris †]] and [[Caden SteelBreaker †]].
 Half-Elves are incredibly rare, if they don't die during childbirth, they often have complications laters in life.